 - Service to Society

 Nominees should have demonstrated integrity and a commitment to service by bettering the lives of others through volunteer efforts, including civic, military and professional service or work with charitable organizations.

-- Service to and Support of the College of Architecture & Texas A&M University
+- Service to and Support of the School of Architecture & Texas A&M University

 The Nomination Process

 Any individual or group may submit a nomination.
 Group nominations must designate one contact person.
-The dean of the college will hold nomination packages.
+The dean of the school will hold nomination packages.